How To Get From Tamarindo to Monteverde

 Driving is Not Always the Fastest Way to Get from Tamarindo to Monteverde

 As a general rule, I recommend adding 30 to 60 minutes to the estimated driving time the GPS device/app gives you.
-I also recommend you use Waze, the most popular GPS traffic system used in Costa Rica.
+I recommend using Waze, the most popular GPS traffic system in Costa Rica.
 I drive approximately 50,000 kilometers per year (about 31,000 miles), and in my experience, Waze tends to be more accurate than Google Maps.
 The only drawback is that you need internet data to use Waze, so you will want to buy a chip with internet data if you want to use it.

 Driving is Not the Easiest Way to Get from Tamarindo to Monteverde

 Driving from Tamarindo to Monteverde is simple, but it’s not always easy.
 There are crazy local drivers, unpredictable and harsh weather conditions, and narrow roads in bad shape.